hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 ##### Notes/Questions/Issues

 - The new functionality requires that all resources accessed by the uploaded job to be available on the server.
-For example a text file that is used to populated an IMap needs to be available on the server or within the uploaded jar.
+For example a text file that is used to populate an IMap needs to be available on the server or within the uploaded jar.
 Because a server side job can not access client side resources.
 - The client should send multi parts in a sequential manner.
 Out of order messages are not handled since it would require more resources on the server.